 NOTE: Be aware that Caribbean cruises that begin and end in the United States (closed loop cruises) do not require that you travel with a valid passport.
 However, should you need to disembark due to an emergency and you do not have a valid passport, you may encounter difficulties entering or remaining in a foreign country.
 You may also have difficulty attempting to re-enter the United States by air because many airlines will require a valid passport before allowing you to board the aircraft.
 As such, we strongly recommend that you always travel abroad with your valid passport.

-HIV/AIDS entry restrictions may exist for visitors to and foreign residents of Barbados.
+HIV/AIDS: Some HIV/AIDS entry restrictions exist for visitors to and foreign residents of Barbados.
 Please contact the Embassy of Barbados before you travel at:

 2144 Wyoming Avenue N.W.